-The identification and definition of weather and climate events that are relevant from a risk management perspective is complex and depends on the stakeholders involved (Chapters 1 and 2).
-In this chapter, we focus on the assessment of changes in "extreme (climate or weather) events" (also referred to herein as "climate extremes", see below), which generally correspond to the "hazards" discussed in Chapter 1.
-Hence, the present chapter does not directly consider the dimensions of vulnerability or exposure, which are critical in determining the human and ecosystem impacts of climate extremes (Chapters 1, 2 and 4).
+The identification and definition of weather and climate events that are relevant from a risk management perspective are complex and depend on the stakeholders involved (Chapters 1 and 2).
+In this chapter, we focus on the assessment of changes in 'extreme climate or weather events' (also referred to herein as 'climate extremes' see below and Glossary), which generally correspond to the 'hazards' discussed in Chapter 1.